Silvers Circus

-Silver's Circus, the original, was an (Australian) circus started by Mervyn King and entrepreneur David Hardie Snr. and his two sons Les and David Jnr.
+Silver's Circus was an Australian circus started by Mervyn King and entrepreneur David Hardie Snr. and his two sons Les and David Jnr.

 History

-Original Silvers

 The original Silver's Circus was founded by Mervyn King and David Hardie Snr, Les Hardie and David Hardie Jnr, the Hardie family in Sydney NSW in 1946.

 The professional name of 'Silvers' was chosen for the circus, inspired by the neon sign King saw flashing one night outside a Sydney restaurant, The Silver Grill.
 King's circus expertise combined with the financial and technical support of the Hardies proved a winning combination.
 An official opening was given at Jude's Corner, Rockdale.
 King took the stage name of Alwyn Silver as 'there had to be a Mr Silver around the show' as Ring Master.
 Within five years, Silver's Circus was Australia's largest road show and toured every state of the Australian mainland.